AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 Formal object declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Formal objects are similar to subprogram parameters.
-Also, they can make
+They can reference
-use of formal types declared in the formal specification.
+formal types declared in the formal specification.
 For example:

 .. code:: ada